 As shown above, prefix and infix symbols as well as some keywords can be used as value names, provided they are written between parentheses.
-Keywords such as '()' and 'false' are also constructor names.
 The capitalization rules are summarized in the table below.

 Name space Case of first letter

 Values lowercase

 Constructors uppercase

 Labels lowercase

-Variant tags uppercase
+Polymorphic variant tags uppercase

 Exceptions uppercase

 Type constructors lowercase

 Record fields lowercase

 Classes lowercase

+Instance variables lowercase

 Methods lowercase

 Modules uppercase

 Module types any

-Note on variant tags: the current implementation accepts lowercase variant tags in addition to uppercase variant tags, but we suggest you avoid lowercase variant tags for portability and compatibility with future OCaml versions.
+Note on polymorphic variant tags: the current implementation accepts lowercase variant tags in addition to capitalized variant tags, but we suggest you avoid lowercase variant tags for portability and compatibility with future OCaml versions.